malindard/multi-agent-ai-blog-generator/README.md

 🙌 Contributions are welcome!
 Open an **issue** for bugs/suggestions or a **pull request** to improve the project.

 ---
+**👉 Also check out:**
+A same project built using **LangChain** instead of **CrewAI** — modular chain execution, model flexibility, same fact-check pipeline, but with a different orchestration style (plus Streamlit)(https://github.com/malindard/langchain-ai-news-generator)

-👉 Tagline: *“Let the agents do the fact-checking.
+> *“Let the agents do the fact-checking.
 You just pick the topic.”*